-The potential is enormous: accelerated electrification could therefore save the Spanish economy 6,710 million euros per year.
-The drivers of the higher demand for electricity include electric cars and heat pumps in households and businesses.
-The brand new study assumes 20 to 30 TWh more electricity demand.
+Enormous potential: it is estimated that accelerated electrification could save the Spanish economy €6.71 billion per year.
+The drivers of this increased demand include electric cars and heat pumps in households and businesses, with the study predicting 20 to 30 TWh more electricity demand.

-Electrification is the smartest option
+Electrification the smartest option

-See also: Edisun Power builds three large solar parks in the Madrid area
+Edisun Power builds three large solar parks in the Madrid area

 Households save up to 64% on energy costs

-According to the study, an average household in Spain can reduce its annual energy costs by 64% with an electric car and a heat pump, which corresponds to around 1,433 euros.
-In addition, CO2 emissions could be reduced by 83% if the electricity used came exclusively from renewable sources, according to the study.
+According to the study, an average household in Spain could reduce its annual energy costs by 64% with an electric car and a heat pump, saving around €1,433.
+Additionally, CO2 emissions could be reduced by 83% if the electricity used came exclusively from renewable sources.
 The higher purchase costs for a heat pump should be subsidised through tax breaks and other incentive systems.
-Electric vehicles enable savings of 900 to 1,000 euros per year compared to a vehicle with a combustion engine.
+Electric vehicles offer savings of €900 to €1,000 per year compared to a vehicle with a combustion engine.

-See also: Baywa r.e.'s first agri-PV plant in Spain is financed via a PPA with VELUX
+Baywa r.e.'s first agri-PV plant in Spain is financed via a PPA with VELUX

 Spanish industry consumes 57% of its final energy for heating.
 77% of this energy comes from fossil fuels.
 Electrification of industrial processes through heat pumps and other technologies would significantly reduce this dependency.
 Electrification of industrial processes through heat pumps and other technologies would significantly reduce this dependency and significantly lower energy costs.